-Looking to teach English overseas but don’t have a degree?
+Looking to teach English abroad (or online) but don’t have a degree?
 Don’t panic!

 Even though a growing number of countries want a uni degree in order to qualify for a working visa, there are still a few amazing destinations where you can find a TEFL job without a degree.

-How much can you earn teaching English in China?
+How much can you earn teaching English in Cambodia?

-Top places to teach English without a degree in China
+Top places to teach English without a degree in Cambodia

-If you’re a UK or Irish citizen you can work anywhere within the European Union without any legal constraints or visa requirements*, all you need is a TEFL qualification.
-English is the language of tourism so many of Europe’s most popular tourist destinations such as France, Spain, Italy and Greece require a constant stream of TEFL qualified teachers to meet the demand.
+If you’re a UK or Irish citizen you can work anywhere within the European Union without a degree, all you need is a TEFL qualification.
+English is the language of tourism so many of Europe’s most popular tourist destinations such as France, Spain, Italy and Greece.

 How much can you earn teaching English in Europe?